Passport: Improving Automated Formal Verification Using Identifiers: Introduction

 \paragraph{Results}

 We evaluated \toolname on the CoqGym benchmark suite~\cite{Yang19}, a common benchmark for proof-synthesis tools composed of 124 open-source Coq projects.
-We compare to three existing proof-synthesis model-based tools, ASTactic~\cite{Yang19}, and Tac and Tok~\cite{First20}.
-We find that all three identifier categories improve \toolname's performance in terms of being able to prove more theorems fully automatically.
-For example, simply modeling global definitions alone leads to proving 16\% more theorems.
+We compare to three existing machine-learning-guided proof-synthesis tools, ASTactic~\cite{Yang19}, Tac, and Tok~\cite{First20}.
+We found that all three of our encoding mechanisms improve \toolname's performance, in terms of being able to prove more theorems fully automatically.
+For example, adding path elaboration leads to proving 12.6\% more theorems.
+We also measured the impact of adding identifier information to each of the categories of identifiers individually, and found that \toolname's approach is useful for each.

-Together with the three prior tools, \toolname is able to fully automatically prove 1,820 of the theorems in our benchmark test set, whereas without \toolname, these prior tools combined can prove 1,259 theorems.
+Together with the three prior tools, \toolname is able to fully automatically prove 1,820 of the 10,782 theorems in our benchmark test set, whereas without \toolname, these prior tools combined can prove 1,259 theorems.
 That is an increase of 45\% theorems proven over this prior work.

 \paragraph{Contributions}

 The main contributions of our work are: \begin{enumerate}